12 April 2001 | Filmtribute

-Excellent representation of Conan Doyle's celebrated adversary of crime
+Excellent interpretation of Conan Doyle's Sherlock Holmes

-In this Granada television series, Jeremy Brett presented us with a definitive portrayal of Sherlock Holmes.
+In this Granada TV Series, Jeremy Brett presented us with, in my view, the definitive portrayal of Sherlock Holmes.
 The attention to detail was superb with an interpretation far closer to Sir Arthur Conan Doyle's creation than previously shown on film by the deerstalkered Basil Rathbone et al. Jeremy Brett's wild, haunted and melancholy performance of the second series in 1985 was, by his own admission, heavily influenced through the personal tragedy of the loss of his wife to cancer.
 He adapted the role somewhat for the return series and managed to introduce some levity, even though he found it difficult to play a character who was all mind and no heart.

 The exclusive video rights in the UK for the Granada TV series have passed from VCI to Britannia Music so that membership is necessary to obtain copies of the videos in PAL format.